TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 disableBodyTag
 --------------

+.. container:: table-row

+   Property
-..  confval:: disableBodyTag
+         disableBodyTag

-    :name: config-disableBodyTag
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

-    :Default: `false`
+   Default
+         0 (false)

+   Description
          If this option is set, the TYPO3 core will not generate the opening :html:`<body ...>` part of the body tag.
 The closing :html:`</body>` is not affected and will still be issued.

          :typoscript:`disableBodyTag` takes precedence over the :ref:`page` properties :typoscript:`bodyTagCObject`, :typoscript:`bodyTag` and
          :typoscript:`bodyTagAdd`.
 With :typoscript:`config.disableBodyTag = 1` the others are
          ignored and don't have any effect.